Code-Institute-Submissions/Project-2-api-recipe2/README.md

 # User Stories
 This website is created for anyone who wants to expand their cook book and try a new receipe.

  A user:

-- Wants to search a new recipe to learn
+- A user who wants to search a new recipe to learn.

+- A professional chief who is looking for a recipe.

+- For someone with little cooking knowledge.

+- For someone looking for a specific recipe.

+ As the page creater:
+- I want the recipes to be up to date.

+- I want the users to find classic or moddern dishes or methods of food receipes.

-- Get inspiration to try new recipes
+- A user who wants to get inspiration to try new recipes

+- I want to utilise an API to provide up to date information to my users.

 - I want this page to be simple for all age groups to be able to use and navigate the site with ease.